 Holding a string at one corner of your poster board with one hand, trace an arc with the other hand (which is holding your pencil and the other end of the string).
 Longer arcs = bigger cones and vice versa.

 Cut out your cone shape with scissors.
-If you desire, you can punch holes in the cone with a drill/drill bit at this point.
+If you want, you can punch holes in the cone with a drill and drill bit at this point.